PALATINE BONE ANATOMY

 • Nasal Surface — medial aspect

-• Contributes to lateral nasal cavity wall
+• Contributes to your lateral nasal cavity wall

 • Provides articulation points for adjacent bones